Battle of Tsushima: British support

 The United Kingdom assisted Japan by manufacturing guns (Note: IJN almost exclusively used Armstrong guns on its heavier ships of the time.
 Cruisers and were built in the US, but their main guns were Armstrong.
 Cruisers and were built in Italy with Armstrong guns (Sir W.G.
 Armstrong & Company had a factory, Stabilimenti meccanici di Pozzuoli, in Italy).
 IJN licensed the design of Armstrong 8" guns and had started producing it in 1902.) and building battleships for the IJN.
-As the ally in the Anglo-Japanese Alliance, the UK also assisted Japan in intelligence, finance, technology, training and other aspects of the war against Russia.
+As an ally in the Anglo-Japanese Alliance, the UK also assisted Japan with intelligence, finance, technology, training, and other aspects of the war against Russia.
 At the time, Britain owned and controlled more harbour facilities around the world – specifically shipyards and coaling stations – than Russia and its allies (France, (Note: See Franco-Russian Alliance for details.) and to some extent Germany) combined.
-The UK also obstructed, where possible, Russian attempts to purchase ships and coal.
+The UK also, where possible, obstructed Russian attempts to purchase ships and coal.
 France openly allowed the Baltic Fleet warships into Cherbourg and Tangier ports before and after the Dogger Bank Incident; and the UK formally protested in the post-Dogger Bank negotiations, pointing out that the neutral countries could not accept warships of the fighting countries into their ports without enforcing internment, (Note: The time was in between Hague Conventions of 1899 and 1907, and international agreements were not formalised on naval warfare yet (except on hospital ships).
 This argument made by Great Britain, based on Section IV "On the Internment of belligerents and the care of the wounded in neutral countries," (Article 57) of the 1899 agreement (which says "A neutral State which receives in its territory troops belonging to the belligerent armies shall intern them"), may have been acceptable to most governments in the world at the time.
 However, as it was incorporated into the 1907 Convention, it said "Belligerents are forbidden to use neutral ports and waters as a base of naval operations against their adversaries (Article 5)" with further articles permitting up to 24-hour stay (Article 12) for the maximum of three warships of a belligerent at war in any neutral port (Article 15) if the neutral power permitted.) and if France is no longer neutral in the war, the UK is obligated to commence military action in support of Japan as required in the Anglo-Japanese Alliance.
 (Note: The alliance required both countries to join the war if one of them faces "more than one" countries as the adversary.
-The Franco-Russian Alliance had a similar requirement, but in wars against Germany only.
-The French government had to accept the logic, as France did not wish to risk going into war against the UK, nor wish to give any excuse for the Royal Navy to attack the Russian warships with or without declaring war.)
+The Franco-Russian Alliance had a similar requirement, but only for wars against Germany.
+The French government had to accept the logic, as France did not wish to risk war against the UK, nor did it wish to give the Royal Navy any excuse to attack the Russian warships, with or without a declaration of war.)
 As a result, the rendezvous point for Rozestvensky and Fölkersahm squadrons was changed from the port of Diego Suarez to the waters around remote islands of Île Sainte-Marie and Nosy Be in Madagascar, and free access to the ports including Saigon and Ba Ngoi port in Cam Ranh Bay was denied for the fleet in French Indochina.
 (Note: When the Rozestvensky squadron reached Dakar after leaving Tangier, the ships were allowed into the port and carry out coaling, but upon exchanges of telegram messages with Paris by the local authorities, they were banned from the port.
 The German government, who had interned at Qingdao on 11 August 1904, took a lenient stance towards the squadron as a neutral power in the war.
 After the Dakar stop, the Rozestvensky squadron reached Angra Pequena Bay in German South West Africa on 15 November 1904 (Gregorian), and the local Lüderitz authorities, busy in the Herero and Namaqua genocide, did not object to the mooring and coaling in the port until their departure on 21 November 1904.)